horymury/electron-iframe-bug/README.md

 	-	Add multiple iframe using the UI button
 	-	Remove all iframe instances with the UI button
 	-	Notice the iframes not cleaning up under Sources
-	-	In the long run, this creates and OOM exception
+	-	In the long run, this creates an OOM exception